nsantantonio/Bilinear/README.md

 # v0.2 release

 The new release allows for missing data to be imputed with an EM algorithm within ```bilinear()```.
 I have fixed a few other issues, and will continue to update and fix any bugs that arise.
-Please post issues to the issue board here on [this github page](https://github.com/nsantantonio/Bilinear/issues) any issues.
+Please post issues to the issue board here on [this github page](https://github.com/nsantantonio/Bilinear/issues).
 I will get to them as soon as I can.

 # Package formatting